lhiuming/violet/README.md

 ## Acknowledgments

-This project benefits from a bunch of wonderful open-source projects, especially:
+This project benefits from a bunch of wonderful open-source projects, including:

 - [ash](https://github.com/ash-rs/ash): thin and simple, should be your go-to rust binding for Vulkan!
 - [egui](https://github.com/emilk/egui): lovely ImGUI written in pure rust.